Read Flea-and-Tick Control Product Labels Carefully for Best Results

 - If you’re treating multiple pets with a topical product, keep them separated after application.
 This reduces accidental product ingestion and product transfer during physical contact, grooming and play.
 The package may tell you how long to keep pets apart.
 If it doesn’t, a good rule of thumb is 24 hours, which should be enough time for the applied product to dry.

 - Do not “self-dose” or split doses between pets.
 If you don’t correctly divide the solution, tablet or chew, you run the risk of under- or overdosing your pets.
-Overdosing puts the dog or cat at greater risk for side effects, while the underdosed pet may not be protected from fleas or ticks as well as he could be.
+Overdosing puts the dog or cat at greater risk for side effects, while the underdosed pet may not be protected from fleas or ticks as well as it could be.
 And in the case of flea-and-tick control products registered and regulated by the EPA, such self-dosing is against the law.
 It’s best — and safest for your BFF — to buy the correct dose size.

 - Keep the product package with the individual doses in case adverse side effects occur after treatment.
 Many flea-and-tick control products provide instructions for initially managing sensitivity reactions as well as the manufacturer’s contact information.